-I am a family man, married to a beauty consultant, political science graduate from the University of Ibadan, with an M.Sc degree in Information Science from the Leeds University, United Kingdom.
+I am a family man, married to a business analyst, a political science graduate from the University of Ibadan, with an M.Sc degree in Information Science from Leeds University, United Kingdom.
 A mother, friend and very religious partner whose love for God and the family is immeasurable.

 I am a father of three most wonderful children.
-These are the products of my over seventeen years marriage.
+These are the products of my over twenty years of marriage.
+The first two are pursuing their studies in Uk universities.
 They are all God-fearing children that I am immensely proud of.

 I love my family and I believe, after God, my wife and children are the centres of my life existence.
 To put mildly, they give me so much joy every day.
 Spending time with them is vital to me.